 Students must check the policies of graduate and professional schools they may plan to attend after graduation from NYU; not all programs will accept online credits.

 Missed and Makeup Examinations

 As noted under "grades," below, a student who cannot take the final examination in a course at the regularly scheduled time may be given the grade of Incomplete.
-The student must discuss the reasons for missing the examination with the instructor and, in the case of illness, must submit a doctor's note to the instructor.
+The student must discuss the reasons for missing the examination with the instructor and, in the case of illness, must consult with the instructor.
 The student must ask the instructor to give a grade of Incomplete.
 Incompletes are not awarded automatically.
 The time and place of any makeup examinations are set by the instructor or the department.

 Incomplete grades received because of a missed final examination must be removed within the semester following the one in which the Incomplete was received.
 In the case of students who are out of attendance, such grades must be removed within one year after the end of the course concerned.
 A grade of Incomplete that is not removed within this time limit becomes an F and is computed in the grade point average.
 (Regarding the removal of Incompletes received for missed work other than final examinations, see under "grades" and "Incompletes," below.)

 Students may obtain their final grades for each semester on Albert via home.nyu.edu.
 The parents or guardian of a student who is a minor (under 18 years of age) may, on a written request to the Office of the University Registrar, obtain the student's grades at any time.